floledermann/stimsrv/README.md

 ## Configuring tasks

 stimsrv comes with a library of reusable basic tasks that can be adapted to the needs of an experiment.
+See the [task directory](https://github.com/floledermann/stimsrv/tree/main/src/task) for the built-in tasks.
 See section ["Implementing tasks"](#implementing-tasks) for how to implement your own tasks.

-To create a task, simply call its creation function, sepcifying the task's configuration parameters.
+To create a task, simply call its creation function, specifying the task's configurable properties in an object.

 ```JS
 // Create the "text" task